-- 1. In the directors' opinion the financial statements and notes on pages 15 to 48 and the remuneration disclosures set out on pages 7 to 8, are in accordance with the Corporations Act 2001, including: - (a) giving a true and fair view of the Consolidated Group's financial position as at June 30, 2012 and of its performance for the financial year ended on that date; and - (b) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Act 2001. - 2.
-The financial statements also comply with International Financial Reporting Standards issued by the International Accounting Standards Board (IASB) as disclosed in Note 1(c). - 3.
+- 1. In the directors' opinion the financial statements and notes on pages 15 to 47 and the remuneration disclosures set out on pages 7 to 8, are in accordance with the Corporations Act 2001, including: - (a) giving a true and fair view of the Consolidated Group's financial position as at June 30, 2013 and of its performance for the financial year ended on that date; and - (b) complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements. - 2.
+The financial statements also comply with International Financial Reporting Standards issued by the International Accounting Standards Board (IASB) as disclosed in Note 2(c). - 3.
 In the Directors' opinion there are reasonable grounds to believe that the Parent Entity will be able to pay its debts as and when they become due and payable; - 4.
 The Directors' have been given the declarations by the Chief Executive Officer and the Chief Financial Officer required by Section 295A of the Corporations Act 2001.